rohammosalli/python-app/README.md

 Best Practice is 3 Master Node and 3 Worker Node at minimum

+###### Note :
+1 - f you experience highly load traffic in your cluster you should take care of out of-resource handling in Kubelet, you have to reserve some memory and CPU for nodes because if you don't, the nodes  in under pressure Kerlel will kill the process so this means you will lose your node or cluster.

+2 - If you use Master Node alos as worker Please don't do it.

 ### Part 2 - Application

-I used Python and Flask framework to develop our app and Flask-Prometheus exporter to expose my python metrics so we can monitor it with Prometheus
+I used Python and Flask framework to develop our app and Flask-Prometheus exporter to expose my python metrics so we can monitor it with Prometheus.

 ###### Run application localy for test

-if you want to run this app localy please use this method
+if you want to run this app localy please use this method.

 ```bash
 pip install -r /app/requirements.txt
 python app.py
 ```
-you can access to the application with / in local, if you run it on Kubernetes the app will be access with example.com/app1
+you can access to the application with / in local, if you run it on Kubernetes the app will be access with example.com/app1.

 ### Part 3 - Helm Chart

-for each app, I write a Helm Chart, in my chart I tried to use a comment to make everything clear but after run all charts if you find any error or warning something like this
+for each app, I write a Helm Chart, in my chart I tried to use a comment to make everything clearو after run all charts if you find any error or warning something like this

 ```bash
 error: unable to recognize "deployment": no matches for kind "Deployment" in version "extensions/v1beta1"